minprog/project/milestones/10 proposal/10 Proposal.md

 2. Click on the link that follows "Your assignment has been created here", which will direct you to the GitHub repository page for your project.
 It may take a few seconds for GitHub to finish creating your repository.

-Now, you should be looking at a GitHub repository titled `uva-webapps/project-username`, where `username` is your GitHub username.
+Now, you should be looking at a GitHub repository titled `minprog-platforms/project-username`, where `username` is your GitHub username.
 This will be the repository to which you will push all of your code while working on your project.

-Inside your new repository you will find a mostly empty file called `README.md`.
+Inside your new repository you will create a new file called `README.md`.
 Your should write your proposal in that file using the **Markdown** language ([read a brief intro](https://guides.github.com/features/mastering-markdown/)).

 ## Adding pictures

 You will need to include some sketches into your proposal.
-Put these images inside the folder called **doc** inside your repository.
+Put these images inside a folder called `doc` inside your repository.
 Use exactly that name, for consistency with other projects!
 To use pictures from the `doc` folder in a Markdown document, use the following example.

     ![Alternative Text](doc/image.png)